Innocent as a Lamb

 6x9 Pp. 118 Soft-Cover & E-Book

 Robert D. Norman was born in Welwyn, Garden City, England, and his family later moved to Inverness, Scotland.
 There, still a young man, he was drawn to faith in Christ.
 Having completed his studies at the Highland Theological College UHI, he is following God’s calling as a missionary in Dorohoi, Romania, where he proclaims the Word, disciples new Christians and cares for orphans.
+Check out his website.

 Copyright (c) 2019-2020